 From Mexico’s Day of the Dead to the lights of Hindu Indian’s Diwali, here are the must-know November holidays around the world.
-A brief guide to the origins and traditions of six celebrations/commemorations, information on where to experience them and the appropriate greeting for sending well wishes to those observing the occasion.
+This brief guide provides insight into the origins and traditions of six celebrations/commemorations, information on where to experience them and the appropriate greeting.

 November holidays around the world